 In addition, we might have sessions on learning or improving the folding skills that will help you to move from simple to intermediate models, or from intermediate to complex.
 Saturday and Sunday continue to be a mix of models and techniques, but Monday will exclude classes which teach models using traditional origami paper.
 Individual classes may also require special materials fees.

 The specific classes offered will, of course, depend on our volunteer teachers.
 Convention Monday will be what you make it!
-If you are interested in teaching or presenting, please fill out the appropriate section of the Teaching tear-off sheet.
-Someone will call you to discuss your class.
+If you are interested in teaching or presenting, please fill out the Monday teaching form.

 Please note that The Origami Source, Gold Mine, Silent Auction and Exhibition Area will not be open on Monday.